RosettaCommons/demos/public/supercharge/readme.txt

 pre_packminpack  BOOL def(false);                //Packrotamers is always done as the first step.
 This option will go one step further and run packrotamers, sidechain+backbone minimization, packrotamers on the input structure before performing the supercharge design step.

-nstruct  UNSIGNED_INT def(1);  			 //Monte Carlo sequence design of a protein surface is often convergent but it is still stochastic, multiple design runs can be performed if desired.
-Rosetta_target_net_charge  UNSIGNED_INT def(0);  //a target net charge can be achieved if desired, this is done in an automated way by incrementing/decrementing charged residue reference energies until the desired net charge results from the Monte Carlo design step.
+nstruct  UNSIGNED_INT def(1);  			 //Monte Carlo sequence design of a protein surface is often convergent but it is still stochastic, multiple design runs can be performed if desired. target_net_charge  UNSIGNED_INT def(0);  	 //a target net charge can be achieved if desired, this is done in an automated way by incrementing/decrementing charged residue reference energies until the desired net charge results from the Monte Carlo design step.

 --------------Options, AvNAPSA and Rosetta modes:--------------

-surface_definition_atom_neighbor_cutoff  UNSIGNED_INT def(100); // this is how AvNAPSA defines surface, can be used in either approach compare_energies  BOOL def(false);  	 	      		//prints a full residue-by-residue energy analysis in the log file only_compare_mutated_residues  BOOL def(false);  		//only includes mutated residues in the energy analysis resfile  FILE;  	       	    				//this is how you can specify which residues to not mutate.
+surface_atom_cutoff  UNSIGNED_INT def(100); // this is how AvNAPSA defines surface, can be used in either approach compare_energies  BOOL def(false);  	 	      		//prints a full residue-by-residue energy analysis in the log file only_compare_mutated_residues  BOOL def(false);  		//only includes mutated residues in the energy analysis resfile  FILE;  	       	    				//this is how you can specify which residues to not mutate.
 Default setting must be ALLAA, and residue-by-residue settings should be NATAA, as shown below: